 Great Writers, Great Readings Series

 Great Writers, Great Readings was launched by Hofstra University in recognition of the importance of writing and literature in a liberal arts education.
 In addition to a baccalaureate degree in English, Hofstra currently offers an M.F.A. in Creative Writing and an M.A. in English.
-The program's faculty include playwright Erik Brogger, author Julia Markus and two Guggenheim Fellows: novelist Martha McPhee and poet Phillis Levin.
+The program's faculty include playwright Erik Brogger, authors Patricia Horvath and Julia Markus, and two Guggenheim Fellows: novelist Martha McPhee and poet Phillis Levin.

 Each Great Writers, Great Readings event brings a notable author to campus to meet with creative writing students for a short workshop and question/answer session.
 The author also conducts a reading and book signing that is open to the public.
 Sometimes the authors use this forum as an opportunity to introduce new, unpublished works.